 Roberta Kaplan is a good example of what makes Jewish activism so effective: smart, well-connected, hyper-aggressive, in the context of a court system sympathetic to her causes.
-She is suing the Charlottesville protesters and was behind the successful gay marriage lawsuit.
-Now she is also going after Trump.
+She is suing the Charlottesville protesters and was behind the successful gay marriage lawsuit; she is also E. Jean Carroll’s lawyer in her sexual assault lawsuit against Donald Trump.

 Attorney Roberta Kaplan is about to make Trump’s life extremely difficultJan.
 18, 2021 at 3:00 a.m.
 PST